POWSTER/aframe-preact/README.md

 <Entity events={{click: () => { console.log('Clicked!'); }}}/>
 ```

-Or use the React-style syntactic sugar, which will infer the event name to
+Or use the Preact-style syntactic sugar, which will infer the event name to
 register:

 ```html